2025 Herat road crash: Mass deportation of Afghans from Iran

 About 1.8 million Afghans have been forcibly expelled from Iran in 2025, with an additional 184,459 deported from Pakistan and over 5,000 from Turkey since the start of the year.
 Around 10,000 Afghan prisoners, mostly from Pakistan, have also been repatriated.
-The bus was traveling to the capital Kabul as part of a large-scale operation to remove Afghans from Iran initiated after the Iran–Israel war in June.
+The bus was traveling to the capital Kabul as part of a large-scale operation to remove Afghans from Iran initiated after the Twelve-Day War in June.
 The crash took place a day after Iranian Minister of Interior Eskandar Momeni announced that 800,000 more people would have to leave the country by next March.

 A United Nations report issued in July related that some returnees face "serious human rights violations", including "torture, ill-treatment, arbitrary arrest and detention, and threats to personal security."
 The Taliban, which has ruled the country since seizing power in August 2021, denied the allegations.